- Protect the Pride Plan

 It is the policy of the College to maintain a safe and healthy workplace, including minimizing the transmission of contagious diseases, including COVID-19.
 To protect our workforce and ensure business continuity during the COVID-19 pandemic, the College has implemented a temporary telecommuting arrangement for certain employees, as outlined in the College's COVID-19 Interim Telecommuting Policy.

-Masks will be available for anyone who needs them or forgets them at home at building entrances or in the Public Safety Office in MG-12.
 Extra cleaning or disinfecting supplies will be available as needed through facilities by contacting (215) 751-8190.

 - What facilities will be available on campus?